Skip to main content

 If the SFA or the contracted food service management company materially fails to comply with any term of the contract—stated in a state or federal statute or regulation, assurance, state plan or application, notice of award, or elsewhere—the CDE may take one or more of the following actions pursuant to Title 2, Code of Federal Regulations (2 CFR), Part 200.339:

-1. Temporarily withhold cash payments pending correction of the deficiency by the non-Federal entity, or more severe enforcement action by the Federal awarding agency or pass-through entity (also refer to 7 CFR, Section 210.24)
+1. Temporarily withhold cash payments pending correction of the deficiency by the non-Federal entity, or more severe enforcement action by the Federal awarding agency or pass-through entity (also refer to Title 7, Code of Federal Regulations [7 CFR], Section 210.24)

 2. Disallow (that is, deny both use of funds and any applicable matching credit for) all or part of the cost for the activity or action not in compliance